Paddington, New South Wales: Sydney Cricket Ground

 The Sydney Cricket Ground (SCG) can be accessed from Moore Park Road on Paddington's southern border.
 The first test match to be played at the SCG was in February 1882.
 The SCG is the home ground of the Sydney Swans Australian Rules Football club.
 Public tours are available every day except Sundays.

 Sydney Football Stadium

 The Sydney Football Stadium (SFS or Allianz Stadium) is on Moore Park Road on Paddington's southern border.
 It is the home ground of the Sydney Roosters, NSW Waratahs and Sydney FC, and can be seen best from the top of Oatley Road, just outside the Paddington Town Hall.
-The original stadium was demolished in 2019 and a replacvement is under reconstruction, to be opened in September 2022.
+The original stadium was demolished in 2019 and a replacement is under reconstruction, to be opened in September 2022.